Flutter-Project-Challenges/AppGame-Quiz-2/README.md

 if less than 1000 it will get nothing

 ## Team members:

-Kholoud Abdulrahman Aljedaani
+Kholoud Abdulrahman Aljedaani,
-Nouf Awadh Alharthi
+Nouf Awadh Alharthi,
-Aisha Mohamed F Alsaedi
+Aisha Mohamed F Alsaedi.